“Mom, I’m HUUUUNGRY! What’s for lunch?”

 1. It teaches them about proper nourishment

-Katie and I are having some great discussions about food, like why it’s not a good idea to pack only bananas.
+My daughter and I are having some great discussions about food, like why it’s not a good idea to pack only bananas.
 She’s learning to listen more closely to her cravings and make healthy choices for herself.
 My hope is that by starting early, this perspective on nourishment will stay with her through her teen years and beyond.

 2. Kids eat more